nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 AES configuration
 ------------------

-AES configurations must be made depending if a single or multiple backends are used.
+AES core configuration can be enabled by setting the :option:`CONFIG_MBEDTLS_AES_C` Kconfig variable.
 Enabling AES core support enables AES ECB cipher mode and allows for the following ciphers to be configured: CTR, OFB, CFB, CBC, XTS, CMAC, CCM, CCM*, and GCM.

 Single backend